BrandonCorey/js109/study_guide_written.md

 **NOTE**
 - If a function declaration is nested within another function, it is no longer considered a declaration, it is an expression

+## Implicit return value of a function ##

+**Functions implicitly return `undefined`**
+- Remember that JS methods can have implicit return values that are not `undefined`.
+Must read documentation to determine return values of non-user-defined methods.

+**You can specify an explcit return value using the `return` keyword**